OliverCulleyDeLange/OliverCulleyDeLange.github.io/_posts/2024-07-12-My_time_at_carv.md

 ## Testing the product
 I was sent a Carv unit - the hardware that sits in your ski boot.
 In an attempt to familiarize myself with the product and what it actually did, I tried to set it up.
 At the time I had a Moto G5s+, a low end Android device gifted to me by a friend.
 My first experiences with the Carv product were not good.
 When attempting to pair the sensors to my phone, I received an error.
 A simple phone restart resolved this error, but it was a bad UX from the get go, and i was worried what i had signed up for.
 After successfully pairing the sensors, i found a bunch of other bugs while browsing the app.
 More nerves.

-## Windows and WSL
-I was using my laptop, a Lenovo C940 if my memory serves me right.
-A windows machine I bought mainly for the ability to turn into a tablet with integrated pen.
-Cool!
-The previous Android engineer was on mac, and compiling the rust codebase didn't seem to work on windows, so i tried it over WSL.
-Many hoops jumped through later, I had a working app that I could tweak and start fixing all those pesky bugs.

 ## Customer Support
-One fantastic thing about Carv is that the engineers are on the front line of supporting customers.
+One fantastic thing about Carv is that the engineers are (or at least, were) on the front line of supporting customers.
 When I joined I was speaking to customers to diagnose their issues first hand.
 It was a stark change from my mega-corp job before, but it was somehow nice to hear the issues customers were having.
 It made me feel more responsible.
 However, it did add a new channel to the slowly building nervousness.

 # April 2020: Things are improving
 It didn't take long to feel like things were going in the right direction.
 By my 8th working day, I did my first release.
 1.3.16 contained my first small bug fix, a small but major milestone for me.